 • Use positive words such as “team player”, “detail-oriented”, and “efficient.”

-A fully qualified mechanical technician with experience in all aspects of mechanical works, including repairs to engines, pumps and escalator systems.
+Fully qualified mechanical technician with experience in all aspects of mechanical works, including repairs to engines, pumps and escalator systems.
 Meticulous worker with a passion for problem-solving and making things work better.
-Also, fabricated parts and components using CAD software where replacements could not be ordered.
+Also, fabricated parts and components using CAD software, where replacements could not be ordered.

 OR